JSneeky/hashCrack/readme.txt

-hashCrack.c uses an md5 hashing algorithm, in md5.c and md5.h, to hash given passwords and rules and hcek if they are contained within a given list of hashes.
+hashCrack.c uses an md5 hashing algorithm, in md5.c and md5.h, to hash given passwords and rules and checks if they are contained within a given list of hashes.

 Input: